-Notes:
+Notes

 [1] CC - Community Commerce District.
 This new district merges and replaces the CS (Community Shopping District) and CC (Retail-Commerce District).
-[2] OZ -Rt 303 Overlay.
-Uses permitted in this district may be subject to additional standards or limitations as provided in Article XIII, Route 303 Overlay Zoning District, of the Zoning Code.
+[2] Warehouse and distribution center uses should be subject to updated performance and development standards that address traffic, nuisance, safety, and environmental.

 [3] MU - Mixed-Use District.
 In this pedestrian-oriented district, uses that are auto-oriented should be discouraged or prohibited.
 For example, although uses such as banks, pharmacies, and restaurants would be allowed, such facilities would not be permitted to have a drive-thru component.
-The MU district would also permit multi-family residential uses, including: duplexes, triplexes, quadplexes, semi-detached residences, townhomes (traditional and gardenstyle), low rise apartments, and live-work buildings (retail uses on the ground floor and residential units on upper floor(s)).
+The MU district would also permit single-family and multi-family residential uses, including: attached and semi-detached residences, townhomes (traditional and garden style), low rise apartments, and live-work buildings (retail uses on the ground floor and residential units on upper floor(s)).
 The requirements and restrictions of this new district would be established during the development of the local law.

-No drive-through component.
+\No drive-through component.